ibm-cloud-docs/databases-for-postgresql/dashboard-overview.md

 ### Foundation Endpoint

-The foundation endpoint is composed of the region the service resides in and the service instance id.
-It will be at the start of every endpoint.
+The foundation endpoint is composed of the region your service resides in and the base {{site.data.keyword.cloud_notm}} Databases API endpoint.

 ### Deployment ID